 It has been touch and go ever since my mother’s operation.

 The president announced that the negotiations between the warring factions have been touch and go.
-Touch and go situations often arise when approaching an unfamiliar dog.

 Here below you will find a fairly good amount of idiomatic pairs for you to learn and practice.